 Once you've communicated the rebranding internally, it's time to launch the new branding externally.
 This includes updating your website and other digital assets, creating new marketing materials, and communicating your new brand message to your target audience through various channels.

-It's important to have a cohesive and consistent message across all channels, including social media, email marketing, and advertising.
-This will help to establish a strong brand presence and increase brand recognition among your target audience.
+A brand strategist or manager should spearhead a well-developed PR campaign to bring substantial awareness to the new look.
+The marketing department will need to step in and ensure a cohesive and consistent message across all channels, including social media, email marketing, and advertising.
+This alignment will help establish a strong brand presence and increase recognition among your target audience.

 Monitoring and Adjusting the Rebranding Process